Forest and Watershed Health

 Prescribed Fire Training Exchanges provide an excellent way to build local fire capacity, strengthen partnerships, provide training and outreach to firefighters and communities, and implement prescribed burns.

-We recently hosted another TREX in Chama April 30 to May 6, 2018.
-We will be posting a summary of the event soon.
+We hosted another TREX in Chama April 30 to May 6, 2018.
+While conditions weren't right to burn we still provided excellent non-fire training and learning opportunities to our firefighter participants.
+Read a summary of the event here.

 Click here for more information about the TREX Program with the Fire Learning Network.